Our People

 Mary Ellen McDonald (she/her)

 Mary is the Senior Director of Operations at Skate Canada, having already served the term maximum as a Director on the Skate Canada board.
 She has been volunteering in skating since she was a pre-teen.
 Mary is also a Chartered Professional Accountant (CPA) and Chartered Accountant (CA).
 She has worked in industry for three decades since completing her articling period at KPMG.
 Mary’s career gave her the opportunity to travel and live in Europe, where she worked on mergers and acquisitions for a Winnipeg-based manufacturing firm.
 She also worked for the Winnipeg Airports Authority as the Director of Finance, as well as its subsidiary, WASCO, as Director of Corporate Development.
 Working internationally has allowed Mary to see the world through a more diverse lens.
-She has been thrilled to be able to match her passion for volunteering with her professional expertise at CAWI. - Aysegul Aykol Kocabas (she/her)Board Secretary
+She has been thrilled to be able to match her passion for volunteering with her professional expertise at CAWI. - Darlene Kaboni (she/her)Board Secretary

 Nayeli Sosa (she/her)

 Nayeli is an experienced communications professional.
 She’s passionate about inclusive and accessible content that can be enjoyed by all.
 Nayeli has worked for the public service since the age of 18.
 She’s an active member of her department’s racialized and Indigenous employee network, women’s network and Pride network.
 She’s also on a committee that advises executives on equity, diversity and inclusion.
 Nayeli strives to advocate for more representation in her organization, to bring awareness to the realities of marginalized folks, and to foster safe spaces.
 She was drawn to CAWI because she believes in the power of women coming together to create change.
 Nayeli was born in Cancun, Mexico but grew up in Ottawa.
 She’s proud of her Mexican and French Canadian heritage.
 She speaks three languages and loves to travel.
-Nayeli enjoys baking in her spare time, as well as taking care of her cat, Margot! - Kate Macmillan (she/they)Board Member
+Nayeli enjoys baking in her spare time, as well as taking care of her cat, Margot! - Deborah Sogelola (she/her)Board Member

 Sado Ibrahim (she/her)

 Sado is a Community Health Worker at the Pinecrest-Queensway Community Health Centre.
 Her responsibilities are to deliver health promotion and community development programming to local communities.
 Sado is passionate about advancing human rights, community development and gender equity.
 Sado has been an active CAWI volunteer for more than a decade.
 She has served on the Steering Committee for the last two years, facilitated several of our workshops, and co-organized events.
 She has also been involved with our Facilitators’ Network.
-Sado is committed to advancing CAWI’s important work regarding civic engagement, poverty reduction and women’s leadership. - Delores Peltier-Corkey (she/her)Board Member
+Sado is committed to advancing CAWI’s important work regarding civic engagement, poverty reduction and women’s leadership. - Hodan Egale (she/her)Board Member

 Sawsan Al-Refaei (she/her)

 Sawsan is an ex-officio member of the board representing the City of Ottawa.
 She has a master’s degree in health policy, planning and financing, as well as a postgraduate degree in population studies.
 Sawsan has spent most of her professional life working with the United Nation agencies in several regions in the world.
 She managed and provided technical support on several international development and humanitarian programs based on gender and human rights.
 Sawsan is the specialist on women and gender equity for the City of Ottawa.
 She’s leading the city’s first Women and Gender Equity Strategy.
 Sawsan joined CAWI’s board in 2020.
-She’s excited to see how she can leverage her skills to support our mission and make an impact.
+She’s excited to see how she can leverage her skills to support our mission and make an impact. - Rasheedaht Sulaiman (she/her)Board Member

 Our staff